benavern/z-autocomplete/README.md

 # z-autocomplete

-An autocomplete web component that doesn not interfere with the semantique
+An autocomplete web component that doesn't interfere with the semantique

 * no dependancy
 * easily stylable